West Valley Mega Site

 Market Activity

 The West Valley is a burgeoning hub for hyperscale and colocation data centers, attracting major players with significant investments.
-This overview highlights a selection of projects, scale, and status of recent developments and transactions.
+This overview highlights a selection of projects, scale, and status of recent land transactions.

 Transaction & Next Steps